kiankyars/kiankyars.github.io/_posts/2024-01-03-chess-world-models.markdown

 If interested in discussion or collaboration, feel free to contact me via email.
 There is also this [Twitter thead](https://twitter.com/a_karvonen/status/1743666230127411389) for public discussion purposes.

+I am currently open to machine learning job opportunities.
+If you found this post interesting and think I could be a good fit for your team, feel free to reach out via [email](adam.karvonen@gmail.com) or [LinkedIn](https://www.linkedin.com/in/adam-karvonen/).

 ## Appendix

 # Corrections